QSEHRA: A New Healthcare Reimbursement Option for Small Employers

 - Require that participating employees provide you with proof of insurance coverage

 Note that we highly recommend working with a qualified CPA or healthcare law professional to ensure that you are in full compliance with the law.
 This new law has very specific requirements, so it is important to get everything right.
+We’ve reviewed a few online providers, and we recommend Take Command Health.
+They are licensed health professionals who can help you get up and running with QSEHRA quickly.

 There are three main rules to follow when setting a contribution amount.

 First, the same terms must be offered to each employee.
 This may mean, for example, that you offer a reimbursement of up to a maximum amount per month.
 If you offer to pay 50% of premiums for the employee and any dependents, this may result in an employee with a spouse and children receiving more financially than an employee without dependents.
 This still meets the requirements of the plan because they are receiving a benefit under the same terms—50% of the premium is being paid.
 What you cannot do is pay 100% of premiums for managers and 50% for the rest of your staff.
 The terms of the benefit must be the same for everyone.
+Here’s more information on meeting the QSEHRA “same terms” requirement.

 Second, you must adhere to set maximum annual benefit caps.
 The maximum individual amount is $4,950, and maximum for an employee and family contribution is $10,000.
 The annual maximum must be prorated for employees who are not working a full year, meaning if someone starts mid-year you cannot bump up their monthly contribution amounts to allow them to receive the full yearly amount.